 Raising a Reader

 FFRPL also supports the Raising a Reader program at Central Library; RPL is a Raising a Reader affiliate.
 Raising a Reader strives to instill a love of reading in children and involve families directly in literacy activities.
 The program trains parents in how to develop the habit of sharing books with their children.
 High quality books are rotated into the home on a weekly basis for families to practice regular book sharing.
 Families are connected to the local library in order to sustain book borrowing and book sharing practices.
-Central Library currently has about 500 Raising a Reader families participating in the program.
+Central Library has a few hundred Raising a Reader families participating in the program.